 Employees.
-Directors must have regard to the interests of employees in the performance of their functions.
+The Act provides that directors must have regard to the interests of employees in the performance of their functions.

 Creditors.
 Where a company is insolvent, even if not yet in liquidation, directors must also have regard to the interests of the company's creditors.

-Where it appears that a director was knowingly a party to the carrying on of the business with intent to defraud creditors or for any fraudulent purpose, a court can find the director guilty of fraudulent trading.
+Under the Act, where it appears that a director was knowingly a party to the carrying on of the business with intent to defraud creditors or for any fraudulent purpose, a court can find the director guilty of fraudulent trading.
 Fraudulent trading attracts both civil and criminal liability.
-Civil liability can also be imposed on a director for the lesser crime of reckless trading, where it appears he was knowingly a party to the carrying on of the business in a reckless manner or was engaged in fraudulent trading.
+Civil liability can also be imposed on a director for the lesser crime of reckless trading, where it appears he/she was knowingly a party to the carrying on of the business in a reckless manner.

 Under the common law, a director can also face civil liability for misstatements or omissions in a prospectus.
 It is also possible that the directors could be sued for damages under the torts of deceit, fraudulent misrepresentation or negligent misstatement.